-One of the primary items in this cycle of Comprehensive Plan updates is the inclusion of North Burien into the plan.
-This will involve updating both plan policies and maps to include the area annexed in 2010.
-The City must determine future land use designations for North Burien.
+One of the primary items in the 2012-13 cycle of Comprehensive Plan updates was the inclusion of North Burien into the plan.
+This involved updating both plan policies and maps to include the area annexed in 2010.
+The City determined future land use designations for North Burien.
 These future land use designations show "the future distribution, extent and location of generalized land uses within Burien."
-Both the Comprehensive Plan Land Use map and the Zoning map will be amended as a part of this process.
+Both the Comprehensive Plan Land Use map and the Zoning map were amended as a part of this process.

 Following the community open house, the Planning Commission explored three varied land use alternatives generally reflecting low, medium and high growth patterns.
-In January, the commission agreed upon a preliminary land use alternative to be used as a basis for an open house and public hearing.
-To assist in the review of the proposed changes, the North Burien area has been divided into three corridors: Ambaum Boulevard, 1st Avenue South and Boulevard Park.
-Each of these corridors includes changes to the existing zoning designations.
-Along with the maps showing the proposed changes, written summaries of the changes for each corridor detailing each proposed change also have been prepared.
+In January 2012, the commission agreed upon a preliminary land use alternative to be used as a basis for an open house and public hearing.

 The City Council reviewed the recommendation and made a final decision in April 2013, along with other unrelated Comprehensive Plan amendments.